stancl/tenancy-docs/source/docs/v3/integrations/passport.blade.md

 Then, seed the database and generate the key pair by running `php artisan passport:keys`.

 ### **Tenant-specific keys** {#tenant-specific-keys}
-> **Note:** The security benefit of doing this is negligable since you're likely already using the same `APP_KEY` for all tenants.
+> **Note:** The security benefit of doing this is negligible since you're likely already using the same `APP_KEY` for all tenants.
 This is a relatively complex approach, so before implementing it, make sure you really want it. **Using shared keys instead is strongly recommended.**

 > **Warning:** The usage of tenant specific keys has not been fully tested.
 [Feel free to contribute to this section.]({{ $page->editLink() }})